 Filmmaker Gina Angelone’s credits include Producer of Bravo’s “Inside the Actors Studio,” (Cable Ace and Emmy award), creator of “Music Shorts” for Comedy Central, and Writer-Producer-Director of “Connections” (PBS).
 Her Emmy-winning documentary “René & I,” (NBC) continues in worldwide distribution and her film “It’s Better to Jump,” won seven awards internationally including the MPAC Award for social justice (theatrical release 2013, Al Jazeera 2015).
 In 2016, Gina wrote and directed the original series, “Defining Beauty” for Disney/MAKER Studios.
 Between 2011- 2016, Gina directed six 90-minute biographies on master designers for The Cultural Landscape Foundation.
-She has created a centerpiece film for the American Museum of Natural History, interactive media for Universal Studios/Disney World, and an exhibit film for the Smithsonian Institute, and directed the pilot for "Land of the Free" (RioVista Entertainment, 2018).
-Gina was Associate Producer of “Raffi on Broadway” (Gershwin Theatre) for the Disney Channel/MCA Home Video and is a published author who has scripted for web, TV and film.
-Gina's work has received notable grants from New York Women in Film, The Stonewall Foundation, the National Endowment for the Arts (2016 & 2018 grantee), the Graham Foundation (2018), the Philadelphia Foundation (2015), a Lenfest grant (2017), a Speranza Foundation grant for writing (2018), and grants from several private foundations .
-Gina is fluent in four languages, has lived and worked all over the globe, and now resides in Los Angeles.
+She has created a centrepiece film for the American Museum of Natural History, interactive media for Universal Studios/Disney World, and an exhibit film for the Smithsonian Institute.
+Gina was Associate Producer of “Raffi on Broadway” (Gershwin Theatre) for the Disney Channel/MCA Home Video and is a published author who has also scripted for web, TV and film.
+Gina's work has received notable grants from New York Women in Film, The Stonewall Foundation, the American Academy of Arts and Letters, the National Endowment for the Arts, the Graham Foundation, the Philadelphia Foundation, the William Penn Foundation, the Lenfest Group, the University of Pennsylvania Weitzman School of Design, and the Lincoln City Fellowship/Speranza Foundation.
+Gina is a past Fellow and current Director of The BAU Institute's Summer Artist's Residency Program at the Camargo Foundation.
+She is fluent in four languages, has lived and worked all over the globe, and currently resides in her hometown of Philadelphia.

 PROMOTE THIS PROJECT